-So you want to setup a Google AdWords campaign so that you can start to show up in Google AdWords within a few minutes after completing your campaign setup.
+So you want to set up a Google AdWords campaign so that you can start to show up in Google AdWords within a few minutes after completing your campaign setup.
 So I want to take you through the steps of how to do that.

 The first thing that you're gonna do when you're in Google AdWords, and in today's world it's pretty easy with Google to start that campaign.
 They make it pretty simple you know if you have a one hundred dollar coupon that they've sent you in the mail, if you don't let me know and I can get you one, but you can start it off with a hundred dollar credit.
 So, here's we're going to do.
 We're going to create a campaign and we'll call it Plastics Molding Seminars.
 And so, the first thing that they're going to give you the option is the search and display networks.
 Now search, you want search only in the beginning because in, in the beginning I don't know why they do this to have to change my... hold on one second.
 Plastics Molding Seminars.
 So in the beginning, you want to limit your campaign reach, so that you can fine tune it and then when it's working for you then you can expand your reach.
-Typical of starting out in any market you're not going to go test a theory or a new concept nationwide internationally you're gonna test in select markets.
-So, you want to choose search network only and you really just one choose the standard.
-Don't get into all features necessarily or product listing ads that we can come back to that later.
+Typical of starting out in any market you're not going to go test a theory or a new concept nationwide/internationally you're gonna test in select markets.
+So, you want to choose search network only and you really just want to choose the standard.
+Don't get into all features necessarily or product listing ads - we can come back to that later.

 The next thing you want to do is Google search network.
 You can also show up in the search partners, but again if you want to just focus on Google alone in the beginning when you're setting up that campaign especially if you have a limited budget you might want to just use Google search network only and not have include Search Partners.
 In terms of all available devices, you can run everything all on one, however, best practice would be to remove the mobile devices with full browsers, but keep desktop and laptop, and keep tablets with full browsers and we'll talk more about this later.
 In terms of Geo settings or locations, US or you could choose select area.
 You could say I just want to show up in Atlanta or Georgia.
 Keep in mind that the more targeted your reach the less traffic potential you will get, but in the beginning if you have a local search product that you only way to promote clearly would want to put your zip code or your country.
 I'm sorry, or your city or region here.
 For right now for the purpose of this I'm gonna choose all of US and now I'm ready for bidding and budget.
 Here I'm gonna say that I'll manually set my bids for click.
 You see that AdWords wants me I'm to choose at words will set my bids.
 I do not want Google choosing my bid management strategy.